 In addition to the Teachers Page, we encourage you to explore the rest of the Library of Congress Web site.

 When you select high quality primary sources to use with your students, consider the following factors:

 - Clarity, resolution: Are you using the highest quality image or film available on the Library’s Web site?
 Is the image or film clear enough for students to find important details and make reflections about what’s happening?

 Hint: Images on the Library of Congress Web site often have several downloadable versions, including various JPEG and TIFF file sizes.
 Consider using a larger file type when projecting an image or enlarging an image for printable handouts.

 - Legibility of text/handwriting: Is the text clearly printed and legible?
 Can your students read and understand cursive handwriting?

 Hint: Some digitized manuscripts from the Library’s collections are accompanied by transcripts.
-Although the transcripts are generally considered secondary sources, they are a tool that can accompany a primary source and make it easier to use with students.
+The transcripts are a tool that can accompany a primary source and make it easier to use with students.

 - Audibility, background noises: Is the voice in the sound recording or film loud and clear enough for students to understand the message?
 Are there background noises that make the message inaudible?

 Hint: The Library of Congress’ National Jukebox includes more than 10,000 recordings made by the Victor Talking Machine Company between 1901 and 1925.
 You can browse the recordings and create playlists to stream in class.